SDytewski/customtheme/README.md

 **Example 9**

- As mentioned earlier my site was not mobile friendly.
+ As mentioned earlier, my site was not mobile friendly.
 I realized in the video tutorial that there was never mentioning of setting the viewport.
 This is simple HTML code that is in almost all websites!
 I added the code in my header.php and it worked!
 My site was mobile responsive as you can see can in the second photo here.
 Bootstrap is used to create columns and rows for my website.

 ![first-prompt](images/progress10.png)